ShadrackNdolo/pingpong/README.md

 This was an independent project.
 For any corrections or improvement kindly contact me on gmail.(shadrack.winters@outlook.com)

 ## Project Setup.
-* 1.First Youll need a text editor.
+* 1.You'll need a text editor such as Github's Atom.
 * 2.Bootstrap framework to facilitate the better format of the website.
 * 3.Javascript and jquery to facilitate the mathematical prospect of the project.